 Two other bots shape our corporate culture: the Kudos Bot and the Donut Bot.
-The first offers the opportunity to highlight the achievements of others in the team that links to our values.
+The 1st offers the opportunity to highlight the achievements of others in the team that links to our values.
 This is used very regularly.
-The second one creates random meetings between employees, so-called Donut Talks.
+The 2nd creates random meetings between employees, so-called donut talks.
 For us, this exchange across departmental boundaries is very important.

 In summary, technology helps us to maintain the necessary social exchange.

 Synchronous versus asynchronous

 Besides social exchange, a healthy balance between synchronous communication via video and asynchronous communication via Slack plays a key role in the productivity of our company.

 We use the times of asynchronous communication, for example, for focused work or for communication with customers and partners.
 The highlight is that we have organized the times for synchronous communication.